Submissions

 Our POETRY IN TRANSLATION section is currently being curated and is not open for submissions, though we will consider translated prose during open reading periods for fiction and nonfiction (see above).

-THE SHENANDOAH FELLOWSHIP FOR EMERGING EDITORS is currently closed.
-Keep an eye on our social media for our next application period!
+THE SHENANDOAH FELLOWSHIP FOR EMERGING EDITORS is not currently open for submissions.
+Please follow us on social media or subscribe to our newsletter for updates.

 What We Look For #